Italy's South Tyrol invokes autonomy to pry open lockdown

 BOLZANO, Italy (AP) — The blazing orange letters of fire spelled out a familiar message in Italy’s South Tyrol province, an old call to resistance repurposed for the days of the coronavirus: ‘’Los von Rom’’ and ‘’Freiheit,’’ German for ‘’Away from Rome’’ and ‘’Freedom.’’

 In decades past, the words ignited on a mountainside demanded independence from Rome’s rule for the province’s German-language majority.
-Now, they vent discontent in South Tyrol, which was once part of Austria, with the uncompromising and indiscriminate lockdown that the Italian government imposed to slow the spread of the virus.
+Now, they vent discontent in South Tyrol, which was once part of Austria, with the uncompromising and indiscriminate lockdown imposed by the Italian government to slow the spread of the coronavirus.

 Spurred by economic pressure, the provincial governor defied Rome this week and reasserted South Tyrol’s cherished autonomy, allowing restaurants, hair salons, tattoo parlors and museums to reopen Monday -- well ahead of the timetable set by Italy’s government.